-Is there a way for salespeople to feel less uncomfortable or have less embarassing moments?
+Is there a way for salespeople to feel less uncomfortable or have fewer embarrassing moments?
+Be prepared.

 Make sure you’re well-informed before you make a call or step into a meeting:

-Want to know what’s Keenan’s most awkward sales experience?
+Want to know what Keenan's most awkward sales experience is?
 Subscribe and watch Keenan’s take at the end of The Most Awkward Moments in Sales episode.

-These are just a few examples of the mistakes salespeople shared with Keenan:
+These are just a few examples of the mistakes salespeople shared with us:

 - Going after companies in the wrong industry.